-In order to promote urgent action to tackle development issues, Thomson Reuters Foundation and the Asian Development Bank have designed a three-year intervention of practical, skills-based training programmes to help journalists build their journalism skills and deepen their understanding on a range of development and economic issues that will influence the future of Asia and the Pacific.
+Thomson Reuters Foundation and the Asian Development Bank have designed a three-year practical, skills-based training programme to help journalists build their skills and deepen their understanding of a range of development and economic issues that will influence the future of Asia and the Pacific.

 The Thomson Reuters Foundation is committed to fostering the highest standards of journalism worldwide.
 We believe accurate, impartial and independent journalism leads to better-informed societies.
 It holds power to account, strengthens the rule of law and contributes to economic and social development.Find out more